Our Governing Body

 Steve Lister - Vice Chair

 Steve has a Natural Science degree from Cambridge University and now works as a health economist for a major pharmaceutical company.
 The focus of his role is to demonstrate how medicines offer good value for money to the NHS: this needs great project management, strategic planning, and effective interaction with a wide variety of stakeholders.
-He actively supports the two Co-Chairs of Governors in his role as Vice-Chair.
+He actively supports the Chair of Governors in his role as Vice-Chair.

 Steve is an active member of St. Paul's Church, and is passionate about family life.
 He is extremely proud of the school's close links with St. Paul's Church, its established role in the local community, and its wonderfully caring and committed staff team.